xymou/Align-Voting-Behavior-with-Public-Statements/code/README.md

 ### Data Preprocessing
 **1. Prepare bill data**
 Our bill data comes from [Voteview](https://voteview.com/data) and [Yang et al.,](http://www.sdspeople.fudan.edu.cn/zywei/data/fudan-USRollCall.zip).
 To reserve bills and resolutions and convert votes into unified labels, we need to process the original csv files.
 You can find this in preprocess.py.
-After preprocessing, bill-related data is stored in pickle files named vote, bill2text, bill2year.
+After preprocessing, bill-related data and basic information of legislators is stored in pickle files named vote, bill2text, bill2year, mem2state, mem2party.

 **2. Prepare sponsor data**
 We crawl sponsor list of each legislation in congress.gov.
 Code can be found in crawl_sponsor.py.